Hafiz (crater)

 Hafiz is a crater on Mercury.
 It has a diameter of 280 km.
 Its name was adopted by the International Astronomical Union (IAU) on June 23, 2014.
 Hafiz is named for the Persian poet Hafez.

 Within Hafiz is a crater that is a dark spot of low reflectance material (LRM).
 The dark spot is associated with hollows.
+The small crater has landslides.